syncfusion-content/jsp-docs/jsp/Slider/Getting-Started.md

 ---
 layout: post
-title: Getting Started
+title: Getting Started with Syncfusion Slider Control for JSP
-description: Getting Started
+description: Learn here about getting started with Syncfusion Essential JSP Slider control, its elements, and more.
 platform: jsp
 control: Slider
 documentation: ug
 ---
-# Getting Started
+# Getting Started with JSP Slider

 This section explains briefly about how to create a **Slider** in your application with JSP.